 Derivative instruments that are designated and qualify as fair value hedges are predominantly used to manage interest rate risk.
 The fair values of these derivative instruments are recorded as an asset or liability, as appropriate, with the offset recorded in current earnings.
 The offset to the change in fair values of the related hedged items also is recorded in current earnings.
 Any realized gain or loss on the derivatives that hedge interest rate risk is amortized to interest expense over the life of the related debt.

-Fair value hedges resulted in no significant ineffectiveness in the years ended December 31, 2011, 2010 and 2009.
-For the years ended December 31, 2011, 2010 and 2009, no gain or loss was recognized in earnings as a result of a hedged firm commitment no longer qualifying as a fair value hedge.
+At December 31, 2012, the aggregate notional values of outstanding interest rate contracts designated as fair value hedges were \$300.
+Fair value hedges resulted in no significant ineffectiveness in each of the three years ended December 31, 2012, gains or losses recognized in Other (income) and expense for foreign exchange contracts, and Interest expense for interest rates swaps were not significant.
+For each of the three years ended December 31, 2012, no gain or loss was recognized in earnings as a result of a hedged firm commitment no longer qualifying as a fair value hedge.